AlpacaKeep

 5. The Digital Ledger

 The operational margin of error in camelid husbandry is razor-thin.
-Attempting to manually track fractions of a BCS point or shifting temperature penalties on an analog clipboard guarantees systemic mathematical failure.
+Trying to track fractions of a BCS point and shifting seasonal feed needs on an analog clipboard is how animals slip through the cracks.

-The mandatory protocol for all modern farms requires dual-stream data capture: executing the tactile 1-5 BCS palpation over the lumbar spine while simultaneously recording the animal's absolute mass on a digital livestock scale.
+The protocol for a modern farm is dual-stream data capture: the tactile 1-5 BCS palpation over the lumbar spine, recorded alongside the animal's absolute mass on a digital livestock scale.

-This is exactly why we are building AlpacaKeep-an upcoming algorithmic early-warning system that tracks these exact metrics automatically.
+This is exactly why we are building AlpacaKeep - an upcoming herd-management tool that tracks these exact metrics over time so trends are obvious before they become emergencies.

 While we finalize the platform, you don't have to keep guessing with the data.
-Join the AlpacaKeep Early Access Waiting List today and get immediate, free access to our ADG & Intervention Tracking Spreadsheet.
+Join the AlpacaKeep Early Access Waiting List today and get immediate, free access to our Weight & BCS Tracking Spreadsheet.
 Start securing your herd data now and be the first to gain access when the full software launches.

 Sources & Further Reading